jenjnif/Text-Adventure-00Fun/README.md

 ### I created this text adventure to learn more about Python - how functions work and how to write clear/concise code

+Download and run the Text-Adventure-00Fun.py file to play.

 <p align="center">
 <img src="https://github.com/jenjnif/Text-Adventure-00Fun/blob/master/welcome.png" width="80%" alt="welcome to my text adventure">
 </p>